AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

 For merchants, the catalog represents their product inventory.
-Within Magento's architecture, the catalog consists of categories, products, and product attributes.
+Within Adobe Commerce architecture, the catalog consists of categories, products, and product attributes.

-Each Magento store has only one product catalog, which is shared by all store views.
+Each Commerce store has only one product catalog, which is shared by all store views.
-In a multi-store installation, each store can have a separate catalog, or share the same catalog.
+In a multi-store installation, each store can have a separate catalog, or share the catalog.
 The current store catalog is determined by the default root category, visible to the user in the top navigation (main menu) of the store.
-(The term "root category"  may be confusing, because the "root category" isn't really a category at all, but a container for the menu, which consists of categories and sub-categories.)
+(The term "root category"  may be confusing, because the "root category" isn't really a category at all, but a container for the menu, which consists of categories and subcategories.)

 You can create as many root categories as you want, but only one (the default) can be used at a time.

 _Term attributes:_

-* _Field: magento software, pricing, product_
+* _Field: commerce software, pricing, product_
 * _Related terms: shared catalog, catalog rule_

 ### catalog rules

 _noun_

-Price rules which are applied to specific product(s), and trigger an action in response to a set of conditions.
+Price rules that are applied to specific products and trigger an action in response to a set of conditions.
 Used to create promotions.

 _Term attributes:_

-* _Field: magento software, pricing, product_
+* _Field: commerce software, pricing, product_
 * _Related terms: cart rules, catalog_

 ### category

 _noun_

 A group of products that have something in common.
 The main menu of the store is organized into categories and subcategories of products.

 _Term attributes:_

-* _Field: magento software, product_
+* _Field: commerce software, product_

 ### checkout